The NHET-Sim e-learning modules are comprised of 2 core modules and 12 elective modules.

-When clinicians perform examinations and procedures on patients they are expected to manage a complex set of skills (e.g. psychomotor, communication) while exercising clinical judgment and other aspects of professionalism.
+When clinicians perform examinations and procedures on patients, they are expected to manage a complex set of skills (e.g. psychomotor, communication) while exercising clinical judgment and other aspects of professionalism.
 We often teach these components of the complex sets of skills separately.
 Hybrid or blended simulations enable trainees to bring all these skills together.
 This module explores the expanding practice of hybrid simulations also known as patient focused simulations.
 That is, the ‘combining of simulators’ – usually a simulated patient (SP) with a skills trainer (e.g. bench top, VR simulator etc).
-The module on Simulated Patient Methodology (S5) provided an opportunity to consider established approaches to SP-based education.
-We explored scenario writing and training SPs for role portrayal.
-Here we briefly revisit some of these concepts but consider their application to procedural and operative skills.
+Here we briefly revisit some of the concepts in Module S5 – Simulated patient methodology, but consider their application to procedural and operative skills.
 That is, in patient focused simulations.
 We also explore the contribution of hybrid simulations to sequential simulations and the role of feedback, especially as offered by SPs.
 You are encouraged to think creatively about the application of patient focused simulations in your practice.

 This module introduces some core facets of screen-based, virtual reality, and augmented reality environments.
 The focus of this module is exploring the breadth of computer-mediated simulation methodologies.
 The module considers a wide range of screen-based, virtual and augmented reality environments, and their potential application to educating healthcare professionals.
 It considers broad issues such as development cycles, educational approaches and design considerations for virtual patients and environments, as well as augmented reality systems.
-It is important to note that developing computer-mediated simulations usually requires partnership with those who have technological expertise.
-Different varieties of computer-mediated simulations have various strengths and limitations, and you are encouraged to think critically about using technology.
-The focus is upon educational use, rather than technological capacity.
-This module introduces some core facets of screen-based, virtual reality, and augmented reality environments.
-The focus of this module is exploring the breadth of computer-mediated simulation methodologies.
-The module considers a wide range of screen-based, virtual and augmented reality environments, and their potential application to educating healthcare professionals.
-It considers broad issues such as development cycles, educational approaches and design considerations for virtual patients and environments, as well as augmented reality systems.
-It is important to note that developing computer-mediated simulations usually requires partnership with those who have technological expertise.
 Different varieties of computer-mediated simulations have various strengths and limitations, and you are encouraged to think critically about using technology.
 The focus is upon educational use, rather than technological capacity.

 Simulation learning environments: Programme management